hehonghui/mdict-analysis/README.rst

 readmdict.py is an example implementation in Python.
 This program can read/extract mdx/mdd files.

-.. note:: python-lzo is required to read mdx files created with engine 1.2.
+.. note:: python-lzo is required to read mdx files created with engine 1.2. xxhash is required to read mdx files created with engine 3.0.
-   Get Windows version from http://www.lfd.uci.edu/~gohlke/pythonlibs/#python-lzo
+   Get Windows version from http://www.lfd.uci.edu/~gohlke/pythonlibs

 It can be used as a command line tool.
 Suppose one has oald8.mdx and oald8.mdd::